 How to Apply: All subject areas are eligible – although applicants should note that the CSC’s selection criteria give priority to applications that demonstrate the strongest potential for strategic impact.

-If applicants are applying for Ph.D. study, the support will be tenable only at a UK university with which the CSC has a joint funding agreement.
+If applicants are applying for Ph.D. study, the scholarship will be tenable only at a UK university with which the CSC has a joint funding agreement.
 Joint funding agreements will be negotiated individually for selected candidates for Ph.D. study.

 Applicants should make this clear to their chosen universities.
 Applicants must make their application directly to the CSC using the CSC’s Electronic Application System (EAS)